Our Massachusetts DCF Lawyers Help Parents during Hard Times

-Serving Clients in DCF Investigations for Neglect or Abuse from Offices in Hingham and E. Sandwich, MA
+Serving a client in DCF Investigations for Neglect or Abuse

 Attorney Nicole K. Levy provides Lynch & Owens clients with a unique range of services in connection with Massachusetts Department of Children and Families (DCF) investigations for child abuse or neglect.
 Attorney Levy is a leader in the field of DCF representation in Massachusetts, having written extensively about DCF investigations, including her groundbreaking blog, “The Crucial First Steps of a DCF ‘51A Investigation’ for Child Abuse or Neglect in MA”, as well as blogs on the DCF family assessment process, DCF fair hearings and findings of substantiated concern.

 When a parent or caregiver is investigated by DCF for neglect or abuse of a child, early intervention is often crucial.
 Following a DCF report of neglect or abuse made pursuant to G .
 L. c. § 51A there are often multiple opportunities early in the investigation process for the agency to “screen out” the allegations of neglect or abuse, or to enter an “unsupported” finding of neglect or abuse against the caregiver following an investigation.
 For cases in which an “unsupported” finding by DCF is not realistic, a skilled attorney can mitigate the exposure experienced by a client, thereby avoiding some of the severe consequences that can accompany DCF’s continued involvement with the client and his or her family.